Music Therapy Techniques, Exercises, And Outcomes

 Lyric discussions can be done in group sessions to assist in relationship issues, shall they arise.
 When someone disagrees with another person’s interpretation of lyrics, the therapist can teach assertiveness and empathy skills.

 Another way to use the lyric discussion technique is for the therapist to focus on the lyrics’ technical aspects.
 This may prompt patients to interact more freely since the subject is not usually rooted in the problems they’re in therapy for.
 Along the way, the therapist can identify problems and work with the patient more indirectly.

 Music and Imagery is a specific therapy technique developed by Helen L. Bonny, Ph.D.
 If you see a therapist trained in this technique, they’ll talk to you about your current situation before guiding you in a relaxation technique.
 Finally, they play music while you talk about whatever comes to you as you listen, whether that’s images, thoughts, feelings, memories, or all of those.

 This technique aims to integrate all aspects of your being to become physically, emotionally, cognitively, and spiritually healthier.

 Mood and Music

 Music has a great impact on mood.
-Often, music therapists use specific music styles to help people experience their feelings and improve their mood.
-This technique is often helpful when something unsettling has happened at the treatment center, or an individual has had a crisis at home.
+Often, music therapists use specific music styles to help people experience their feelings and improve their moods.
+This technique is often helpful when something unsettling has happened at the treatment center or an individual has had a crisis at home.

 Progressive Singing Tasks